Mirror Symmetry for Nonabelian Landau-Ginzburg Models: Construction of the state space

 \textbf{Case 2:} Suppose $\gamma=h$ is a diagonal symmetry, and put $h=(a_1, a_2, \dots, a_N)$, written additively.
 Then $h \cdot P = cP$ for some $c \in \mathbb{C}^*$, so $\deg (h \cdot P) = \deg P$.

 In any case, $\gamma \cdot \lfloor P, g \rceil$ has the same bidegree as $\lfloor P, g \rceil$ in $\mathcal{A}_{W, G}$. \end{proof}

-\subsection{The B-model State Space}
+\subsection{The B-model state space}

 Having constructed the A-model as a bigraded vector space, we can begin our construction of the B-model.
-We expect the B-model for $(W^T, G^\star)$ to be isomorphic to the A-model for $(W, G)$.
+We expect the B-model for $\big(W^T, G^\star\big)$ to be isomorphic to the A-model for $(W, G)$.

-\begin{definition} Let $W$ be a nondegenerate quasihomogenenous polynomial with unique weights $(q_1, \dots, q_N)$, and let $G$ be a subgroup of $G_{W}^{max}$.
-Then $G$ is \emph{B-admissible} if $G\subset\SL_{W}$. \end{definition}
+\begin{Definition} Let $W$ be a nondegenerate quasihomogenenous polynomial with unique weights $(q_1, \dots, q_N)$, and let $G$ be a subgroup of $G_{W}^{\max}$.
+Then $G$ is \emph{B-admissible} if $G\subset\SL_{W}$. \end{Definition}

-\begin{definition} Let $W$ be an invertible polynomial and $G$ a B-admissible group.
+\begin{Definition} Let $W$ be an invertible polynomial and $G$ a B-admissible group.
 The \emph{state space} for the B-model is defined as

-where $\omega_g$ is a volume form on the fixed locus of $g$. \end{definition}
+where $\omega_g$ is a volume form on the fixed locus of $g$. \end{Definition}

 This is exactly analogous to Definition~\ref{def:Astate}, except that the associated group $G$ has different requirements than the group used for the A-model.
 For the B-model, this is the original definition, whereas Definition~\ref{def:Astate} for the A-model was only an equivalent definition.
-While the state spaces have similar definitions, the grading and product structures are very different, although we won't explore the product structure here.
-The most interesting aspect of this state space for this article is the relationship with the A-model under mirror symmetry.
+While the state spaces have similar definitions, the grading and product structures are very different~-- for example, the multiplicative identity on the B-side lies in the untwisted sector, whereas the multiplicative identity on the A-side lies in the sector indexed by $j_W$.
+We won't discuss the pro\-duct structure any further here, but the interested reader can find the definition of the B-model multiplication in~\cite{BTW} or~\cite{HLL}, and the definition of the A-model product in~\cite{FJR} or~\cite{FJRW}, when~$G$ and~$G^*$ are groups of diagonal symmetries.
+When~$G$ and~$G^*$ are not diagonal, the B-model product has not yet been defined, as far as we know, whereas the A-model structure comes from invariants of the associated Gauged Linear Sigma Model (see, e.g.,~\cite{FJR:GLSM}, though we are unaware of the invariants having been computed for any examples).
+For this article, the most interesting aspect of this state space is the relationship with the A-model under mirror symmetry.

-If we use $(W, G)$ to construct the A-model with $G \leq G_W^{diag}$, then Krawitz \cite{Kr} showed that
+If we use $(W, G)$ to construct the A-model with $G \leq G_W^{\rm diag}$, then Krawitz~\cite{KrThesis} showed that{\samepage

-as bigraded vector spaces.
+as bigraded vector spaces.}

 For groups of non-diagonal matrices, in order for mirror symmetry to hold we replace $G^T$ by the non-abelian dual group $G^\star$, defined in Definition~\ref{def:Gstar}.

 Just like with the A-model, there is also a bigrading on the B-model state space.